patrikkarlsson72/intunepack/README.md

 - **Professional**: Enterprise-ready appearance and functionality
 - **Accessibility**: Inclusive design for all users

+## 🎨 Branding & Logo

+IntunePack features a custom logo that automatically adapts to your theme preference:

+- **Light Theme**: Dark gray text with blue wireframe box icon
+- **Dark Theme**: White text with blue wireframe box icon
+- **Design**: 3D wireframe box with upward arrow representing packaging and deployment
+- **Colors**: Professional blue (#2563EB) and neutral grays for maximum readability
+- **Theme Switching**: Automatic logo switching based on user's light/dark theme preference

+The logo is optimized for both themes to ensure perfect visibility and professional appearance in all lighting conditions.

 ## 🤝 Contributing

 We welcome contributions!
 Please see our contributing guidelines and code of conduct.